iamvs-2002/TipsToWriteBetterCode/README.md

   Always delete the unnecessary code.
 There is no point in keeping the old code, and comment it out.
 It will just look messy and unnecessarily long.

+  ## The main keywords to always keep in mind are consistency, simplicity, and readability.